marepstein/user-signup-app/README.md

 # Further modularisation

-Would like to extract things out in some of the components and tidy them up in places e.g. SignupContent - would ideally be from db or CMS etc
+Would like to extract things out in some of the components and tidy them up in places e.g. SignupContent - would ideally be from db or CMS, create a reusable image component using next/image etc

 # Error handling